 The authors take the NCAV of a firm and divide it by the total market value (MV) of the stock.
 Companies with a NCAV/MV ratio higher than 1.5 were counted as net-net stocks.

-This means if the company were to go bankrupt and liquidate all its current assets, they would sell for more than 50% of the company’s current value on the market.
+This means if the company were to go bankrupt and liquidate all its current assets, they would sell for more than 50% of the company’s current market value.

 How often did the researchers rebalance the portfolio?

-The portfolio of stocks was formed annually in July, and used accounting data made public in December to calculate NCAV.
+The portfolio was formed annually in July, and used accounting data made public in December to calculate NCAV.
 So no look ahead bias here!

 On average, there were 1109 firms to select from when the portfolios were formed in July.